WICG/turtledove/FLEDGE.md

 *   A mapping from strings to strings.
 The keys are strings to be replaced, which must start and end with either "${" and "}" or "%%" and "%%".
 The values are strings to substitute the keys.

 It modifies the true URL from a URN returned from `runAdAuction()` by replacing substrings specified as pairs in the replacements list.
 The true URLs for any component ads associated with this URN will also have substrings substituted.
+Note that when making replacements within the URL host, be sure to use `${...}`, as `%` symbols are not permitted directly in the host.

 ```